jclehner/nmrpflash/README.md

 Waiting for remote to respond.
 Remote finished.
 Closing connection.
 ````

+### Common issues
+###### No suitable network interfaces found.

+If you're *not* on Windows, rerun `nmrpflash -L` using `sudo`.
+In any case,
+use `-vvvL` to see more detailed messages, and file a bug report if applicable.

+###### No response after 60 seconds.
+Bailing out.

+The router did not respond.
+Try running `nmrpflash` with `-m` and specify
+your router's MAC address.
+It's also entirely possible that your device does
+not support the NMRP protocol.

 ### Building and installing
 ###### Linux, Mac OS X, BSDs